simi-ola/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Finds all empty files and directories in the current directory and all sub-directories Lists all the files with a .gif extension in the current directory and all its sub-directories Decodes acrostics that use the first letter of each line Parses web servers in TSV format as input and displays the 11 hosts or IP addresses which did the most requests
+Finds all empty files and directories in the current directory and all sub-directories Lists all the files with a .gif extension in the current directory and all its sub-directories Decodes acrostics that use the first letter of each line garses web servers in TSV format as input and displays the 11 hosts or IP addresses which did the most requests